chitrakakkar/Project2-Twitter-bot/README.md

 To post the Image on the webpage as Twitter everyday.

 ## KnownBugs:
-Not known except for the fact that if an API call returns any null data!!
-Need more error Handling.—In Progress--
+Not known except since this bot runs once a day !! may need more error handling in case of multiple requets.